pc-aide/Cypress-Intro/Folders & Files/v13/README.md

     // Support file for global configuration and hooks
     supportFile: 'cypress/support/e2e.js',

-    // Timeout for each Cypress command
+    // Timeout (milliSeconds) for each Cypress command
     defaultCommandTimeout: 8000,

     // Timeout for network requests